 The website currently lists about 400 legal references.

-Referring to Article 33 of the Quebec’s Civil Code, the project aims to offer legal and psychosocial resources, focusing on the child’s best interests, to families experiencing a separation.
+Referring to Article 33 of Quebec’s Civil Code, the project aims to offer legal and psychosocial resources, focusing on the child’s best interests, to families experiencing a separation.
 The project’s objective is twofold: to improve access to family justice and to mitigate the impact of separation in the child’s life.